Chemical World

-"Chemical World" is a song by English alternative rock band Blur, included on their second album, Modern Life Is Rubbish (1993).
+"Chemical World" is a song by the English rock band Blur, included on their second album, Modern Life Is Rubbish (1993), and released in June 1993 by Food Records.
+The song was written by the band and produced by them with Stephen Street, Clive Langer, Alan Winstanley and Steve Lovell.
+It peaked at number 28 on the UK Singles Charts as well as number 27 on the US Billboard Modern Rock Tracks chart.

 Tracks

 The single was released in the UK on 7-inch and 12-inch vinyl and two CDs.
 CD1 and the 12-inch featured the reworked demo version while CD2 and the 7-inch featured the Stephen Street version (in edited form on the 7-inch).
 The 12-inch and CD2 feature three exclusive tracks "Young & Lovely", "Es Schmecht" and "My Ark".
 "Young & Lovely" was hailed as one of the greatest "lost tracks" by Q in 2007.

 CD1 features three tracks recorded live at Glastonbury Festival 1992.
 The song "Never Clever" had not been previously released.
 It was originally intended as the follow-up to Blur's fourth single, "Popscene".
 However, the commercial death of "Popscene" prompted those plans to be abandoned.
 The studio version of "Never Clever" was eventually released on a promo CD to celebrate Food Records' 100th release in 1997.

 The 7-inch vinyl has a cover version of Rod Stewart's "Maggie May", which had been recorded for and was first released on Ruby Trax, a 1992 triple album compilation of cover versions issued by the NME on its 40th birthday.
 It was also featured on Blur's The Special Collectors Edition in 1994 along with "Es Schmecht".